henkjannl/DesigningHousingsInFreeCAD/README.md

 Since both parts have been created in the same coordinate system, they are already in the right location and orientation.

+The skeleton still drives the major dimensions and interfaces in all parts of the assembly.